orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l04States/README.md

 The second action changes ```state```to zero and copyies a token from input ```A``` to the output but only fires when  internal state variable ```state``` *current* value is ```1```.
 The third action do the same but only when ```state``` value is 2.

+Note that ```Select``` and ```IterSelect``` are almost, but not entirely, equivalent.
+First of all, ```IterSelect``` makes twice as many steps in order to process the same number of tokens.
+Secondly, it actually reads, and therefore consumes, the S input token, irrespective of whether a matching data token is available on A or B. And unlike the previous examples, the ```IterSelect``` actor uses guards that depend on an actor state variable rather than on an input token.

+It is possible to use combinations of state variables and input tokens in guards, which is illustrated in the following example.
 ```
 package net.sf.orcc.tutorial.l04States;